 Whatever your life’s current schedule looks like, make sure to examine it carefully before choosing a program.
 Pick the one that will aid you in excelling, not make your life even more hectic.

 This factor is very similar to course availability.
+With the typical certificate program costing between $10,000 and $15,000 to complete.
 Some programs will be more expensive than others.
-Regardless of your financial situation when looking into enrolling in a program, it is important that you speak with a financial advisor who is affiliated with the program to discuss what payment options are available to you and if you can afford them.
+Regardless of your financial situation when looking into enrolling in a program, it is important that you speak with a financial representative who is affiliated with the program to discuss what payment options are available to you and if you can afford them.

 Step 3: Complete an internship or get work experience